-SpeedyFixer is advertised as a software which boosts computer speed, fixes various errors, crashes and application freezes.
-However, it is classified as a potentially unwanted application (PUA) due to its distribution methods.
-It is promoted by including it in setups of other software.
-Quite often users download and install applications of this type unknowingly, unintentionally.
+SpeedyFixer is advertised as software that boosts computer speed and fixes various errors, crashes and application freezes.
+In fact, it is classified as a potentially unwanted application (PUA) due to its associated distribution methods (SpeedyFixer is promoted by including it into the set-ups of other software).
+Many users download and install applications of this type unintentionally.

-SpeedyFixer allows users to scan operating system for various errors, clean and fix registry, remove junk files, check for missing drivers, remove unused shortcuts, etc. However, detected items cannot be removed, fixed without having to register/activate this software.
-In other words, its features cannot be used without having to purchase SpeedyFixer.
-Quite often system optimization applications that are classified as PUAs are designed to trick users into paying for their activation by detecting fake errors and other issues.
-It not recommended to trust SpeedyFixer because it may be one of these apps too.
-It is worthwhile to mention that developers often include more than one PUA in various download and/or installation setups.
-Therefore, it is possible that SpeedyFixer is being distributed alongside with some browser hijackers, adware-type apps, or other PUAs.
-Browser hijackers are applications that are designed to promote fake search engines by changing browser's settings and gather browsing-related information.
-In some cases they target confidential details as well.
-It is common that their developers sell collected data to third parties (potentially cyber criminals) who misuse it in other ways.
-Adware-type apps can be (and often) are designed to operate as information tracking tools too.
-Also, these apps display various ads that, if clicked, open questionable pages or cause unwanted downloads, installations by running certain scripts.
-Therefore, apps of this type should not be downloaded and installed.
-The same applies to software like SpeedyFixer.
+SpeedyFixer allows users to scan the operating system for various errors, clean and fix the registry, remove junk files, check for missing drivers, remove unused shortcuts, etc. In fact, any 'detected' items cannot be removed or fixed without having to register/activate this software.
+I.e., the features cannot be used without first purchasing SpeedyFixer.
+System optimization applications that are classified as PUAs often trick users into paying for activation by detecting fake errors and other so-called issues.
+Do not trust SpeedyFixer, since it is likely to be an untrusted app.
+Note that developers often include more than one PUA into various download/installation set-ups.
+Therefore, it is possible that SpeedyFixer is distributed together with browser hijackers, adware-type apps, or other PUAs.
+Browser hijacking applications promote fake search engines by changing browser settings and gathering browsing-related information.
+In some cases, they target confidential details as well.
+Developers sell the data to third parties (potentially, cyber criminals) who misuse it in other ways.
+Adware-type apps can also operate as information tracking tools.
+These apps display various ads that, if clicked, open dubious pages or cause unwanted downloads and installations by running certain scripts.
+Therefore, never download or install these rogue apps.
+The same applies to software such as SpeedyFixer.

 |Name||SpeedyFixer potentially unwanted application|